jhauberg/trickbook/README.md

 #### Focus!

 ```
-Focus all your energy and add +1 to your next roll.
+Focus all your energy and add +1 to your roll.
 ```

 ```
-Difficulty: 0
 Amount: 4
 ```